Introduction to Baptism

 If you are a teenager or adult who has become a Christian and would like to be baptised, then we offer you our support and encouragement.
 Also, we offer you our congratulations if you have recently had a baby

-Please take the time to read this ‘Introduction to Baptism’ and discuss it with our church Vicar Mike Cotterell.
+Please take the time to read this ‘Introduction to Baptism’ and discuss it with our church parish administrator.
 Every Church offers Baptism in a slightly different way; this can be confusing so we hope this introduction helps you to understand our policy and practice.

 We believe that Baptism marks an important step in Christian commitment and so it is right that those to be baptised (or their parents in the case of a child,) should have an understanding of the meaning of Baptism.